-The aim of the Linked Open Data Working Group is to produce a set of guidelines, best practices, and tools for opening library data in accordance with the linked open data principles and with a special emphasis on semantic interoperability.
+This group is producing guidelines, best practices and tools for opening library data, in accordance with the linked open data principles and with a special emphasis on semantic interoperability.

 There are various initiatives afoot so bringing them together and making sure that interoperability is working in the same way all along the chain is crucial right now.

 - Survey: a survey on how libraries have released Linked Open Data, and the resources used, will be carried out.
 The results will be released in 2019.

 - Best-practices: A set of best practices for releasing linked open library data, with a specific focus on establishing semantic interoperability between scientific data and library data,is being compiled.